Resources › Intelligence

 GS Paper 1Science & TechnologyDifficultyStrategy

 Science & Technology is the subject most aspirants approach with anxiety and most coaching institutes approach with a "cover everything" strategy.
 The data suggests both responses are wrong.
-S&T has been declining in volume — and the questions that remain are harder and more specific than ever.
+S&T's volume has held roughly steady year to year — but the questions have grown markedly harder and more specific.

-15%of GS Paper 1 2025 was Science & Technology — down from earlier years
+15%of GS Paper 1 2025 was Science & Technology — steady in volume, but with none of it Easy

 | Year | S&T share | |------|-----------| | 2022 | 14% | | 2023 | 16% | | 2024 | 12% | | 2025 | 15% |